Close-to-optimal continuity bound for the von Neumann entropy and other quasi-classical applications of the

 Note also that the representation (\ref{ce-rep}) implies that

-By the remark after (\ref{ce-rep}) and due to upper bound (\ref{ce-ub}) the (extended) QCE $S(A|B)$ is a nonnegative function on the convex set $\S_{\mathrm{cq}}$ of all q-c states belonging to the class $L^1_2(1,1|\S_{\mathrm{cq}})$.
-So, since the set $\S_{\mathrm{cq}}$ possesses property (\ref{S-prop++}) and $\rho$ and $\tilde{\sigma}$ commute by the construction, by applying Corollaries \ref{main-1-c} and \ref{main-c} in Section 3.2 with $\S_0=\S_{\mathrm{cq}}$ and taking (\ref{ce-one}) and (\ref{ce-two}) into account we obtain the following
+By the remark after (\ref{ce-rep}) and due to upper bound (\ref{ce-ub}) the (extended) QCE $S(A\vert B)$ is a nonnegative function on the convex set $\S_{\mathrm{qc}}$ of all q-c states with representation (\ref{qc-states}) belonging to the class $L^1_2(1,1\vert \S_{\mathrm{qc}})$.
+So, since the set $\S_{\mathrm{qc}}$ possesses property (\ref{S-prop++}) and the states $\rho$ and $\tilde{\sigma}$ commute by the construction, by applying Corollaries \ref{main-1-c}B and \ref{main-c}B in Section 3.2 with $\S_0=\S_{\mathrm{qc}}$ and taking (\ref{ce-one}) and (\ref{ce-two}) into account we obtain the following

 \begin{proposition} \emph{Let $AB$ be an infinite-dimensional bipartite quantum system.}